erudite-battles/erudite-battles-rfc/rfc-0002-communication-system-overview.md

  * Once finished processing will send the update to a messaging queue.
  * This messaging queue will send the update state to the player/s through websockets.
  * Also other microservices (like the AI bot one) might also fetch the new state.

+It is imperative to understand that some of the events in the messaging queue might block processing further requests, for example a player might not start another action until we ensure that the opponent have finished processing the animations for the previous ones.

+Which is why some requests might hold the 200 response for a few seconds, but then, we might invalidate the waiting and flag as one of the players as unavailable.

+Also, events can be discarded, the player will always be able to refresh the page and re-request the full state from the DB.